Obedience Training/Behavior Modification

 Classes are scheduled as follows:

 - All classes are 6 weeks; the first week is an orientation about our training technique.
-We encourage the whole family to attend this first session (without pets).
+We encourage the whole family to attend this first session, and please bring your dog as well.
 After the orientation class, we follow with 5 weeks of training with your dog.

 - Sign up at our front desk or call to schedule your class.